Theory-Based Acquisition Strategies – an experimental analysis of AI impact on decision-making in M&As.

 Secondary Outcomes (explanation)

-The secondary outcomes deepen the analysis of how AI assistance influences the mechanisms underlying strategic reasoning and decision confidence.
+The secondary outcomes deepen the analysis of how AI assistance influences the mechanisms underlying strategic reasoning, forecast calibration, and decision quality.

 Experimental Design